Developing Ionic application with Clojurescript - To-do App

 1. Note

-This blog post is a part of a series of blog posts about developing Clojurescript application using Ionic framework.
+This blog post is part of a series about developing Clojurescript applications using the Ionic framework.

 2. Before you begin

-Please take a look part 1, where I showed how to create set up a Clojurescript to develop an Ionic application.
+Please take a look at part 1, where I showed how to set up Clojurescript to develop an Ionic application.

-The result of the first part of tutorial above can be found in phase-1 tag here.
+The result of the first part of the tutorial can be found in the phase-1 tag here.

 3. Issues with the generated project

-When developing first part, I noticed some issues.
-For example, the code was too verbose, every time I had to write [:> ion/IonButton ...] instead of just [ion/button ...]
+When developing the first part, I noticed some issues.
+For example, the code was too verbose; every time I had to write [:> ion/IonButton ...] instead of just [ion/button ...].
 That kind of verbosity can be overcome by having a wrapper over the Ionic UI components.

-Bigger issue for me was bloat.
+A bigger issue for me was bloat.
 The project generated by ionic start has a lot of bloat.
-Typescript, Web components, a bunch of libraries and tools.
-None of these is required when developing in Clojurescript.
+TypeScript, web components, and a bunch of libraries and tools – none of these are required when developing in Clojurescript.

 And worst of all, hot reload.
-While the way hot reload here works might be good for people used to Javascript development, it is way too inferior to what we got used when working with Clojurescript, since application was reloaded every time anything changes, including the whole application state.
-And it is not possible to tell ionic serve to disable hot reload.
+While the way hot reload works here might be good for people used to JavaScript development, it is far inferior to what we are used to in Clojurescript, since the application is reloaded every time something changes, including the whole application state.
+And it is not possible to instruct ionic serve to disable hot reload.

 4. Create a project

-But, by having a deeper look, Ionic is just a UI framework.
-There's nothing special about it, except that it provides a bunch of components typicaly used in web and mobile applications.
-It's the Capacitor that provides a runtime.
-And both can be added to a standard Javascript project, without using Ionic tools.
+But, upon closer inspection, Ionic is just a UI framework.
+There's nothing special about it except that it provides a bunch of components typically used in web and mobile applications.
+It’s Capacitor that provides a runtime.
+Both can be added to a standard JavaScript project without using Ionic tools.

-What about if we ditch ionic start, just create a normal Clojurescript application and add Ionic afterwards?
+What if we ditch ionic start and simply create a normal Clojurescript application and add Ionic afterward?
 Let's just do it.

 We will use re-frame-template to create a standard re-frame project with a pair of goodies built in.